An Investigation of Newton-Sketch and Subsampled Newton Methods: Stochastic Second Order Methods

-Subsampling is a special case of sketching, where the Hessian approximation is constructed by randomly sampling component functions $F_i$ of \eqref{eq:obj}.
+Hessian subsampling is a special case of sketching where the Hessian approximation is constructed by randomly sampling component Hessians $\nabla^2 F_i$ of \eqref{problem}, and averaging them.
 Specifically, at the $k$-th iteration, one defines

-where the sample set $T_k \subset \{1,...,n \}$ is chosen either uniformly at random (with or without replacement) or in a non-uniform manner as described in \cite{xu2016sub}.
-The search direction is the exact or inexact solution of the system of equations

-SSN methods have received considerable attention recently, and some of their theoretical properties are well understood \cite{exact2018ima,erdogdu2015convergence,roosta2016sub1,xu2016sub}.
-Although Hessian subsampling can be thought of as a special case of sketching, as mentioned above, we view it here as a separate method because it has important algorithmic features that differentiate it from the other sketching techniques described in \cite{pilanci2017newton}.
+where the index set $T_k \subset \{1,...,n \}$ is chosen either uniformly at random (with or without replacement) or in a non-uniform manner as described in \cite{xu2016sub}.
+The search direction is defined as the (inexact) solution of the system of equations in \eqref{ssn} with $A_k$ given by \eqref{subh}.
+By computing an approximate solution of the linear system that is only as accurate as needed to ensure progress toward the solution, one achieves computational savings, as discussed in the next section.
+Newton methods that use Hessian subsampling have recently received considerable attention, as mentioned above, and some of their theoretical properties are well understood \cite{exact2018ima,erdogdu2015convergence,roosta2018sub,xu2016sub}.
+Although Hessian subsampling can be thought of as a special case of sketching, we view it here as a distinct method because it can be motivated directly from the finite sum structure \eqref{problem} without referring to randomized projections.